 Okay, so now you know one of the keys to how to buy online successfully: read a lot.
 But what does that mean?
 How do you make the best use of your time and get the most out of what you read?
 In this section, we'll show you how to do both.

 One of the most useful books in existence is a book about How to Read a Book.
-You wouldn't think you need to be taught how to read, but believe me, you do.
+You wouldn't think you need to be taught how to read, but you'll be amazed at what you can learn from this book.
 There are many different types of reading, and if you don't understand what they are and when to use them, you're going to waste time reading things you don't need to read.
 This book should be required reading in all schools, and for anyone who has ever had to do any sort of research project.

 Buying technical products--online or otherwise--is a research project if ever there was one!